This "reference guide" to Montana's wage and hours laws provides general information only and should not be considered as an official document.

 If an employee believes they have not been paid properly by an employer they can file a wage claim.
 The claim needs to be filed within 180 days of default or delay and may be investigated 2 to 3 years prior to last day of employment.
 If the Employment Relations Division is not able to settle the claim, and after mediation, a hearing will be conducted to resolve the claim.
 Both the employee and the employer can be represented by counsel.

-Wage claim forms are available at any Montana Job Service Office or from the Wage and Hour Unit.
+Wage claim forms are available at any Montana Job Service Office or from the Investigation Section.

-The Wage and Hour Unit is please to provide presentations to groups of employers and employees interested in learning about wage and hour law and wage payment law.
-If you are interested in such a presentation, please call or write to the Wage and Hour Unit.
+The Investigation Section is please to provide presentations to groups of employers and employees interested in learning about wage and hour law and wage payment law.
+If you are interested in such a presentation, please call or write to the Investigation Section.